Sol LeWitt: Exhibitions

+From April 26–October 30, 2005, the Metropolitan Museum of Art exhibited Sol LeWitt on the Roof: Splotches, Whirls, and Twirls.

-In 2006, LeWitt's Drawing Series… was displayed at Dia:Beacon and was devoted to the 1970s drawings by the conceptual artist.
+In 2006, LeWitt's Drawing Series... was displayed at Dia:Beacon and was devoted to the 1970s drawings by the conceptual artist.
 Drafters and assistants drew directly on the walls using graphite, colored pencil, crayon, and chalk.
 The works were based on LeWitt's complex principles, which eliminated the limitations of the canvas for more extensive constructions.

 "Sol LeWitt: A Wall Drawing Retrospective", a collaboration between the Yale University Art Gallery (YUAG), MASS MoCA (Massachusetts Museum of Contemporary Art), and the Williams College Museum of Art (WCMA) opened to the public in 2008 at MASS MoCA in North Adams, Massachusetts.
 The exhibition will be on view for 25 years and is housed in a three-story 27000 sqft historic mill building in the heart of MASS MoCA's campus fully restored by Bruner/Cott and Associates architects (and outfitted with a sequence of new interior walls constructed to LeWitt's specifications.)
-The exhibition consists of 105 drawings — comprising nearly one acre of wall surface — that LeWitt created over 40 years from 1968 to 2007 and includes several drawings never before seen, some of which LeWitt created for the project shortly before his death.
+The exhibition consists of 105 drawings — comprising nearly one acre of wall surface — that LeWitt created over 40 years from 1969 to 2007 and includes several drawings never before seen, some of which LeWitt created for the project shortly before his death.

 Furthermore, the artist was the subject of exhibitions at P.S.
 1 Contemporary Center, Long Island City (Concrete Blocks); the Addison Gallery of American Art, Andover (Twenty-Five Years of Wall Drawings, 1968-1993); and Wadsworth Atheneum Museum of Art, Hartford (Incomplete Cubes), which traveled to three art museums in the United States.
 At the time of his death, LeWitt had just organized a retrospective of his work at the Allen Memorial Art Museum in Oberlin, Ohio.

 At Naples Sol LeWitt.
 L'artista e i suoi artisti opened at the Museo Madre on December 15, 2012, running until April 1, 2013.

+From June 30, 2014–January 28, 2018, the Metropolitan Museum of Art presented Sol LeWitt: Wall Drawing #370, a wall composition designed for a short period of time.
+At the end of the exhibition the wall composition was painted over.

 Museum collections

-LeWitt's works are found in the most important museum collections including: Tate Modern, London, the Van Abbemuseum, Eindhoven, National Museum of Serbia in Belgrade, Centre Georges Pompidou, Paris, Hallen für Neue Kunst Schaffhausen, Switzerland, Australian National Gallery, Canberra, Australia, Guggenheim Museum, the Museum of Modern Art, New York, Dia:Beacon, The Jewish Museum in Manhattan, MASS MoCA, North Adams, National Gallery of Art, Washington D.C., and the Hirshhorn Museum and Sculpture Garden.
+LeWitt's works are found in the most important museum collections including: Tate Modern, London, the Van Abbemuseum, Eindhoven, National Museum of Serbia in Belgrade, Centre Georges Pompidou, Paris, Hallen für Neue Kunst Schaffhausen, Switzerland, Australian National Gallery, Canberra, Australia, Guggenheim Museum, the Museum of Modern Art, New York, Dia:Beacon, The Jewish Museum in Manhattan, Pérez Art Museum Miami, Florida, MASS MoCA, North Adams, Massachusetts Institute of Technology List Art Center's Public Art Collection, Cambridge, National Gallery of Art, Washington D.C., and the Hirshhorn Museum and Sculpture Garden.
 The erection of Double Negative Pyramid by Sol LeWitt at Europos Parkas in Vilnius, Lithuania was a significant event in the history of art in post Berlin Wall era.